 Importance Urban Design Nuisance Community Impact High Pedestrian accessway provides a direct route to community facilities.
 A safe alternative route does not exist.
 Pedestrian accessway is part of a continuous pedestrian accessway link or a key pedestrian network.
 There is a high and consistent frequency in the occurrence of criminal activity and/or nuisance behaviour, compared to elsewhere in the suburb.
 The number of different types of occurrences is high and is directly related to the pedestrian accessway.
 The severity of criminal activity and/or nuisance behaviour is considered higher than elsewhere in the suburb.
-Occurrences of nuisance behaviour are substantiated by questionnaire respondents.
-A significant portion of respondents are not in favour of closure (over 50%).
-A high portion of households use the pedestrian accessway regularly.
-A high portion of users will be inconvenienced by closure (over 50%).
+Occurrences of nuisance behaviour are substantiated by questionnaire respondents. by closure (over 50%).
 Medium Pedestrian accessway provides a route to community facilities, but not directly.
 An alternative route exists but is some inconvenience.
 Pedestrian accessway is not of a continuous pedestrian accessway or a key pedestrian network.
 There are frequent occurrences of criminal activity and nuisance behaviour, compared to elsewhere in the suburb.
 There are several different types of occurrences of nuisance behaviour that are directly related to the pedestrian accessway.
-The severity of criminal activity and/or nuisance behaviour is considered higher than elsewhere in the suburb.
-A medium portion of respondents are not in favour of closure (over 30%).
-A medium portion of households use the pedestrian accessway regularly.
-A medium portion of users will be inconvenienced by closure (30-50%).

-Importance Urban Design Nuisance Community Impact Low Pedestrian accessway is not linked to any community facility.
+The severity of criminal activity and/or nuisance behaviour is considered higher than elsewhere in the suburb. pedestrian accessway regularly. • A medium portion of users will be Low Pedestrian accessway is not linked to any community facility.
 A safe, reasonable alternative walkway exists.
 Pedestrian accessway is not part of a key pedestrian network.
 Occurrence of criminal or nuisance behaviour is similar to elsewhere in the suburb.
 Types of offences are limited to nuisance behaviour.
 The severity of nuisance behaviour is similar to elsewhere in the suburb.
 A high portion of residents are in favour of closure (over 70%).
 A low portion of households use the pedestrian accessway regularly.
 A low portion of users will be inconvenienced by closure (less than 30%).